jakobsj/TemporalCT-ContinuousGR.Reconstruction/README.txt

    directory with the code.
-This directory will be called something like TemporalCT-ContinuousGR.Reconstruction; its name is not that important, but it is important that it is placed as a subdirectory in the GoldenRatioDataset, in order to for the pre-specified paths to data etc. be correct.
+This directory will be called something like TemporalCT-ContinuousGR.Reconstruction; its name is not that important, but it is important that it is placed as a subdirectory in the GoldenRatioDataset directory, in order to for the pre-specified paths to data etc. be correct.

-3. Make sure that the dependencies specified below are satisfied (in practice only the first dependency (the ASTRA Tomography Toolbox) is important for the user to set up, since the other ones are included with the present code.
+3. Make sure that the dependencies specified below are satisfied.
+In practice only the first dependency (the ASTRA Tomography Toolbox) is important for the user to set up, since the other ones are included with the present code.

-Once setup, the code will run CGLS reconstruction as described in the paper.
+Once set up, the code will run CGLS reconstruction as described in the paper.
 There are three main steps to run, contained in separate scripts all starting with "run_":